 With ceviche, the seafood marinates in lime juice for at least 15-20 minutes, resulting in opaque flesh.
 Traditionally, aguachiles are tossed in the lime and pretty much served right away – more of a sashimi presentation.

 That said, you can adjust the amount of time the seafood sits in the acid to your own tastes.
 I prefer firmer shrimp, so I typically marinate until the shrimp no longer has a grey color and instead is pink/orange with opaque white flesh.
+I also use a handheld juicer to simplify the process of extracting the lime juice.

 Aguachile is usually much spicier than ceviche.
 We use jalapeños in both the verde sauce and as garnish – you can also use serrano chiles as well.
 The flavors of the two peppers are very similar, it’s only the spiciness that’s different.
 Serrano peppers are 3-4 times hotter than jalapeños.